Sesame Street puppeteer Caroll Spinney dies at age 85

 Spinney said he was crying under the feathers but he got through the song, looking at the sky and saying, “Thank you Kermit,” before walking off.

-Sesame Street co-founder Joan Ganz Cooney said yesterday that Spinney, her long-time colleague and friend, “not only gave us Big Bird and Oscar the Grouch, he gave so much of himself as well”.
+Sesame Street co-founder Joan Ganz Cooney said Sunday that Spinney, her longtime colleague and friend, “not only gave us Big Bird and Oscar the Grouch, he gave so much of himself as well."

 “We at Sesame Workshop mourn his passing and feel an immense gratitude for all he has given to Sesame Street and to children around the world,” she said.